Policy & Procedures

 The President/District Director shall establish procedures for records management, including access by the public, that comply with the requirements of the state’s open meeting and public records access laws (Sec.
 19.31-19.39, Stats.).
 Procedure E-210.1 – Public Records Law (Public’s Right to Know) shall serve as the official notice of the procedure for the inspection, release, or reproduction of records and property of the College and constitutes the official position of the District Board regarding the inspection, release, and reproduction of records and property of the College and the fees that may be charged for location and reproduction of such records and property.
 The official notice shall be prominently displayed in appropriate locations on the College Premises and made available on request to any member of the public upon demand.

-All college records, public or not, will be retained and disposed of by Policy E-212 – Record Retention and Destruction may be subject to a litigation hold on the disposal of such records.
+All college records, public or not, will be retained and disposed of by Policy E-212 – Record Retention and Destruction, which may be subject to a litigation hold on the disposal of such records.